WorldStartupFDN/WSF-Startup-Ranker/README.md

 If you don't want to use the config file and use only environment variables, set the environment variable `IGNORE_CONFIG_FILE=true`.

-## Troubleshooting

-See the [troubleshooting
-guide](https://github.com/anishathalye/gavel/wiki/Troubleshooting) in the Gavel wiki.

 ## Use

 To set up the system, use the admin interface on `/admin`.
 Log in with the